donnemartin/dev-setup/README.md

     $ ./brew.sh

+The `brew.sh` script takes awhile to complete, as some formulae need to be installed from source.

 Restart your terminal.
 If you run into the following error, it is because brew installed an updated bash version, but it doesn't switch it to be your default:

 ```bash